dejmedus/auto-term/README.md

 #### Auto Run Commands on Startup

-When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified inside the "open" action in your `terminal.config.json` file will be automatically executed when you open your workspace
+When the `Auto Terminal: Run Open Commands On Startup` setting is enabled any commands specified inside the **open** action in your `terminal.config.json` file will be automatically executed when you open your workspace

 #### Quick Run Actions From Terminal